opengovsg/verifySG/backend/src/notifications/sgnotify/message-templates/approved-templates.md

 Upcoming Phone Call

 #### Short Message
-A police officer from SPF will be calling you shortly to follow up with your police report.
+A police officer from SPF will be following up with your police report.

 #### Long Message
 > Dear Sir/Madam <masked_NRIC>,